yildizmy/account-api/README.md

 ### Entities

-The information about the entity relationship is shown on [ER Diagram](backend/src/main/resources/docs/er_diagram.md) section.
+The information about the entity relationship is shown on [Entity Relationship Diagram](backend/src/main/resources/docs/er_diagram.md) section.

 ### Getting Started